Wednesday, February 22, 2023

 Unfortunately Mercury failed to promote the group.
 The result was the record received little to no radio airplay at the time.
 It likely didn't help that the English group The Troggs had released a similarly-titled track ("With A Girl Like You") that same summer.

 Whatever the reason, Mercury decided against officially releasing the single and instead dropped them from the label.
-For several decades afterward the few surviving promo copies of the 45 would serve as the only document of the The Rooks' original lineup.
+For several decades afterward the few surviving promo copies of the 45 would serve as the only document of The Rooks' original lineup.
 That is until Sundazed Music gave it a proper release in 2006 (more below).

 Sometime after the Mercury recordings, guitarist Steve McGreer decided to leave the group.
 He was replaced by John Brian Szmagalski who had been playing in another Chicago-area band called The House Of Blue Light.